-Microsoft said to be prepping CalDAV, CardDAV support for Windows PhoneAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft said to be prepping CalDAV, CardDAV support for Windows PhoneAlex Wagner - Editorial Director of News and Content

 Things have been rocky between Google and Microsoft as of late.
 Just this month, Microsoft complained that Google was blocking it from offering a "fully featured" Windows Phone YouTube app, and then there was some brouhaha surrounding the mobile version of Google Maps.
 However, one of the biggest pieces of news came last month when Google announced plans to stop offering the Exchange ActiveSync-powered Google Sync to new users on Jan.
 30, recommending instead that consumers use the CalDAV and CardDAV protocols for syncing calendar and contact information and IMAP for mail.
 Unfortunately for Windows Phone users, Microsoft's OS doesn't support CalDAV and CardDAV, meaning that new Windows Phoners that try to set up their devices after Jan.
 30 won't be able to sync their Google-based calendars and contacts with their handset.